szhan135/template-lab-01-git-github/README.md

 $ git log
 ```

 Each line starts with commit and then a series of numbers and letters known as a hash which are used to (relatively) uniquely identify each commit.
-At the end of some of these lines you can see additional information like (HEAD -> <github-username>/add-user-input) and (master).
+At the end of some of these lines you can see additional information like (`HEAD -> <github-username>/add-user-input`) and (`master`).
 These are indicators showing the last commits for various branches (or at least the last ones git knows about).

 Normally when working on a feature you would want to update the documentation in the README.md to reflect the changes.
 Proper documentation of your system will be part of your grade for this course.
 However, since the documentation for the labs is the instructions, you will only need to update your documentation for the projects.

-While we were working on our <github-username>/add-user-input branch, someone reported a bug in our master branch.
-In particular, the main function in our master branch returns 1, but a successful program should return 0.
+While we were working on our `<github-username>/add-user-input branch`, someone reported a bug in our `master` branch.
+In particular, the main function in our `master` branch returns 1, but a successful program should return 0.
 In UNIX, any return value other than 0 indicates that some sort of error occurred.

-To fix this bug, we first checkout our master branch:
+To fix this bug, we first checkout our `master` branch:

 ```
 $ git checkout master